ujjwalr-y20cs161/Keka-To-Do-Application/README.md

 ## Release

-The latest release can be found in the [Release Page](https://github.com/ujjwalr-y20cs161/Keka-To-Do-Application/releases).
+The latest release of apk can be found in the [Release Page](https://github.com/ujjwalr-y20cs161/Keka-To-Do-Application/releases).
 Download the APK file and install it on your Android device.

 ## Contributing